Loučná nad Desnou: Geography

 Loučná nad Desnou is located about 14 km northeast of Šumperk and 54 km north of Olomouc.
 It lies in the Hrubý Jeseník mountain range in the valley of the Desná River, which originates in the municipal territory.
-The highest point of Loučná nad Desnou is the highest mountain of the entire Moravia, which is Praděd at 1491 m above sea level.
+The highest point of Loučná nad Desnou and the highest mountain of the entire historical land of Moravia is Praděd at 1491 m above sea level.
 The Dlouhé stráně Reservoir is located in the eastern part of the municipality.

 History

 The oldest part of the municipality is the village of Rejhotice.
 The first written mention of Rejhotice is from 1494, but it was probably founded in the 14th century by lumbermen and charcoal burners.
 The area belonged to the Šumperk estate, owned by the Zierotin family.
 After 1608, the Wiesenberg (later Vízmberk) estate was established by Jan the Younger of Zierotin, and the construction of the castle began.

 In 1651, Přemysl II of Zierotin invited new settlers and founded the village of Přemyslov.
 In the second half of the 17th century, the area was hit by the infamous Northern Moravia witch trials and one woman from Rejhotice was killed.
 The village of Kociánov was established in 1784.
 The hamlet of Vízmberk, formed by houses around the Vízmberk Castle, established a separate village in 1799.

 In 1948, the municipality of Vízmberk was renamed Loučná.
 Since 1953, it has been known as Loučná pod Desnou.